pramodnagare/Applied-Learning/100 Pages ML Book by Andriy Burkov Download/README.md

 For More details of the book:
 1. Run the codd and get the book
-2. Python code used in book is available at Andriy Burkov GitHub Link: https://github.com/aburkov/theMLbook
+2. Python code used in the book is available at Andriy Burkov GitHub Link: https://github.com/aburkov/theMLbook

 **Contact me:**